banzai-inc/schedules/README.md

 ## Usage

 1. Open `./src/core.clj`
 2. Update sponsor ids.
-Sponsor ids are a list of exclusive sponsors (and perhaps other criteria):
+Sponsor ids are a list of exclusive sponsors (Dataclip: Exclusive Sponsors)

-Dataclip for sponsor ids: "Exclusive Sponsors"

 3. Update p-value.
 4. Update holiday list.
 5. Evaluate the file in the REPL.